Introduction to KYC and AML

 Financial institutions must prioritize KYC and AML compliance to ensure that they are not inadvertently facilitating money laundering or other illicit activities.
 By adhering to the regulatory requirements and implementing best practices, financial institutions can protect themselves and contribute to the overall integrity of the financial system.

-Common challenges in implementing KYC and AML measures
+Common Challenges In Implementing KYC and AML Measures

 Implementing effective KYC and AML measures can be challenging for financial institutions.
 Some common challenges include: